studymatchs/studymatchs.github.io/index.md

 In the Edit Message page, you can see a board of all messages.

 ## Developer Guide
-First, install Meteor using [this site.](https://www.meteor.com/install)
+First, make sure you install Meteor using [this site.](https://www.meteor.com/install)

-Then, clone the repo onto your account by clicking the 'Use this template' button on the right.
+Then, clone the repo onto your account by visiting our site clicking the 'Use this template' button on the right.
 Then download the repo onto your Github Desktop.
-If you haven't downloaded it, you can here.
+Alternatively, you can also download the zipped directory.
+If you haven't downloaded it, you can [here.](https://github.com/studymatchs/StudyMatchs)

-After downloading the repo, cd into the studymatchs/app directory.
+After downloading the repo, cd into the studymatchs/app directory in your terminal.

 Install the npm dependencies by entering the following commands: meteor npm install